Snowflake Sink Connector for Confluent Cloud¶

 Note

-This is the Quick Start for the fully-managed cloud connector.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
 If you are installing the connector locally for Confluent Platform, see the Snowflake Connector for Kafka documentation.

 Features¶